 Many people wish to publish their knowledge and experiences within their industry or hobby groups but find it difficult to find a major publisher because their potential readership is too narrow.
 With affordable technology and print-on-demand companies, these same experts are profiting by selling their know-how directly to interested readers with e-zine subscriptions or e-books that can be downloaded from their web sites.
 Others have found profits with blogging pursuits by selling advertising space or setting up affiliate programs.

-Success Tips: As with any product, conduct market research before writing your e-publication: Who will want to read it and why?
+Success Tips: As with any product or business ideas, conduct market research before writing your e-publication: Who will want to read it and why?
 What are potential readers willing to pay for it?
 Market your electronic publications with how-to articles in print and online publications.

 *The Easy Way to Write and Sell E-Books by Kristina Seleshanko.